 THE PATH FORWARD

-We have a lot of work to do to achieve this vision, and we know change won’t happen overnight.
-We also know that change won’t happen at all unless we commit to doing things differently and dedicate time and resources to drive that change.
-With continued help from our Inclusion Council, we are confident we are on the right path forward.
+We know this kind of change will not happen overnight.
+We also know that change will not happen at all unless we commit to doing things differently and dedicate time and resources to drive that change.
+We have plenty of work ahead of us, but we are confident we’re on the right path forward.